grensen/top_50_mnist/README.md

   <img src="https://github.com/grensen/top_50_mnist/blob/main/figures/top_50_mnist_benchmark.png?raw=true">
 </p>

-That ranks under the top 50 in the [MNIST benchmark](https://paperswithcode.com/sota/image-classification-on-mnist).
-For this, my base NN is used, extended and turned into a [CNN](https://github.com/grensen/convolutional_neural_network).
+This CNN ranks under the top 50 in the [MNIST benchmark](https://paperswithcode.com/sota/image-classification-on-mnist).
+For that, my basic NN is used, extended and turned into a [CNN](https://github.com/grensen/convolutional_neural_network).
 The result was quite good with 99,20% accuracy in the MNIST test.
 This CNN model here is quite similar and based on the previous demo.
 But with an additional technique, [Infinity Dropout](https://github.com/grensen/easy_regression#infinity-regression), and a few more epochs of training.

 ## The Demo
 <p align="center">